iomesh/docs/docs/Introduction/introduction.md

 IOMesh is a distributed storage system specifically designed for Kubernetes workloads, providing reliable persistent storage for containerized stateful applications such as MySQL, Cassandra, and MongoDB.

-- Create or delete persistent volumes thousands of times per minute for Kubernetes pods.
+- Create or remove persistent volumes thousands of times per minute for Kubernetes pods.
 - Easy to operate and maintain.
-IOMesh is implemented on Kubernetes, so if you know Kubernetes operation and maintenance well, you know how to operate and maintain IOMesh well.
+IOMesh is implemented on Kubernetes, so as long as you are familiar with Kubernetes, you will know how to manage and maintain IOMesh.
 - Scale on demand.
-IOMesh can implement small-scale deployment and scale storage by adding disks or nodes.
+Deploy IOMesh with a small-size storage and scale storage by adding disks or nodes.

 ## Key Features

 ### High Performance

-The database leveraging IOMesh block storage has been tested with lower read/write latency and higher QPS/TPS, ensuring stable operation of data services.
+Databases leveraging IOMesh block storage have been tested to have lower read/write latency and higher QPS/TPS, ensuring stable operation of data services.

 ### Kernel Independent